micogian/lastpictures/README.md

 lastpictures
 ============

-extension of old Mod Last Pictures by Micogian:
+extension of old Mod Last Pictures and Toptentopis by Micogian:
 1) view on index the latest pictures attached
 2) List of last topics
 3) List of last posts